ThierrySans/CSCC09/project/index.md

 ## Submission

-One team member should create the team repo through Github classroom: https://classroom.github.com/a/DnqlZtdt
+One team member should create the team repo through [Github classroom](https://classroom.github.com/a/DnqlZtdt)

 Then, all the other team members should join your project repo through Github Classroom.